Kaleido-subs/project-template/README.md

    - Verify mkvmerge is in PATH
    - Check premux file exists and is readable
    - Ensure all referenced fonts exist

+### Scripts & Hooks

+This template comes with multiple scripts and hooks.

+#### no-common-fonts

+A pre-commit hook
+that checks if any pushed fonts match any fonts in `common/fonts`.
+This is to prevent users from pushing duplicate fonts and potentially overriding dialogue fonts with different versions of the font.

+#### project_setup

+A simple shell script that updates the local git config to filter commits using `scripts/clean_project_garbage.sh`.
+This will filter out Aegisub project garbage metadata so users won't keep overriding this with their own premux locations and other local metadata.

+#### blank_dialogue

+Replaces the given .ass subtitle file with:

+- Custom metadata and two predefined styles (Default, Alt)
+- A set of fixed chapter marker and comment events
+- All Dialogue lines retained structurally but emptied of text

+The original file is overwritten in-place.
+This is used to blank out for example official scripts while preserving their timing to use for original translations.

 ## Contributing